Compare Two PDFs Visually — Pixel Differences, Overlay and Side by Side

 Designers verifying print proofs.
 A client approves a brochure layout, but the print vendor's pre-press team makes adjustments for bleed and trim.
 Overlay comparison reveals whether those adjustments affected the design — shifted images, altered colors, cropped text.
 Catching these issues before printing saves the cost of a reprint run.

 Anyone reviewing "final" versions.
-The word "final" on a filename does not guarantee nothing changed.
-Running a quick visual comparison takes seconds and provides certainty.
+The word "final" on a filename does not guarantee that nothing changed.
+A visual comparison is one useful check, not a guarantee.

 Visual comparison vs. text-based diff: understanding the difference